Sakhalin-I: History

 Production from Sakhalin 1 halted in May 2022, when operator Exxon Neftegaz declared force majeure at the project in response to international sanctions imposed on Russia after the Russian invasion of Ukraine in February.
 In October 2022 Vladimir Putin instructed authorities to disband Exxon Neftegaz and transfer the project and all of its assets and equipment to a new operator, in which the government will hold a controlling 80% shareholding for an initial period of one month.
 The Exxon Neftegaz shareholding may be sold at an auction to a third party if authorities discover any damage to the development.
+By November the new operator of the project Sakhalin 1 LLC was owned 30% by Exxon Mobil, 20% by India’s Oil and Natural Gas (ONGC), 30% by Japan’s Sakhalin Oil and Gas Development (SODECO), Rosneft subsidiary Sakhalinmorneftegaz-Shelf who manages the project was given 11.5% and JSC RN-Astra 8.5%.

+After handing over operations of Sakhalin 1 to the Rosneft subsidiary, production was re-established with an output of 140000 oilbbl/d-150000 oilbbl/d expected to rise to 220000 oilbbl/d eventually.

 Development

 The three fields will be developed in this order: Chayvo, Odoptu and Arkutun-Dagi.
 The total project is estimated to cost US$10–12 billion, making it the largest direct investment in Russia from foreign sources.
 It is also estimated that nearly 13,000 jobs will be created either directly or indirectly.
 Approximately $2.8 billion has already been spent, which helped lower unemployment and improved the tax base of the regional government.
 The fields are projected to yield 2.3 Goilbbl of oil and 17.1 Tcuft of natural gas.

 In 2007, the consortium reached its production goal of 250000 oilbbl/d of oil.
 In addition, natural gas production for the peak winter season in 2007 was 140 Mcuft/d.

 The first rig is in place for Sakhalin-I, Yastreb, is the most powerful land rig in the world.
 Parker Drilling Company is the operator of the 52 m high rig.
 Although the rig is land based it will drill more than 20 extended-reach wells 10 km horizontally out into the Sea of Okhotsk, and 2600 m in depth.
 This land-based offshore drilling arrangement is needed because the Sea of Okhotsk is frozen about four months out of the year.
 The rig is designed to be resistant to the earthquakes that frequent the area, and operate in the -40 C temperatures that can occur in the winter.

 As part of the project, Russia is in the process of building a 220 km pipeline across the Tatar Strait from Sakhalin Island to De-Kastri oil terminal on the Russian mainland.
 From De-Kastri it will be loaded onto tankers for transport to East Asian markets.